-- (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (d) Strengthening the existing tree belt to the east of the site, between the development and Chequers Wood & Old Park Sites of Special Scientific Interest; and - (e) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape, including with Priority Habitats.
+- (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Provide screening adjacent to the land safeguarded for the Eastern Movement Corridor; - (d) Strengthening the existing tree belt to the east of the site, between the development and Chequers Wood & Old Park Sites of Special Scientific Interest; and - (e) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape, including with Priority Habitats. - 4.
+Access and transportation

-(a) Provide safe and convenient pedestrian and cycle connectivity including:

-- (i) New and improved walking and cycle connections to the city centre; and - (ii) New and improved walking and cycling connections to surrounding existing and proposed developments and school locations. - (b) Provide a proportionate contribution to the Eastern Movement Corridor between the A257 and A28 (Sturry).
+- (a) Provide safe and convenient pedestrian and cycle connectivity including: - New and improved walking and cycle connections to the city centre; and - New and improved walking and cycling connections to surrounding existing and proposed developments and school locations. - (b) Provide a proportionate contribution to the Eastern Movement Corridor between the A257 and A28 (Sturry).